Are the Sins of All Mankind Forgiven?

 Hebrews 2:9 But we see Jesus, who was made a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone.

 "The world" as used in John 1:29; 4:42 and 1 John 4:14 means sinners who are God-hating, Christ-rejecting and Satan-dominated, yet that is the world for which Christ died.
-In Luke 23:34 Jesus asked the Father to forgive those who were about to crucify him.
-These people were not believers nor were they followers of Jesus.
+In Luke 23:34 Jesus asked the Father to forgive those who had sought His death, beaten Him and nailed Him to the cross.
+These people were not believers or followers of Jesus.
 Certainly Jesus' prayer was in the will of the Father and answered as Jesus requested.

-Notice 1 John 2:1 does not say that if anyone repents, he has an Advocate nor if anyone confesses his sins, he has an Advocate, Jesus Christ.
+Notice 1 John 2:1 does not say that if anyone repents, he has an Advocate or if anyone confesses his sins, he has an Advocate, Jesus Christ.
 Neither does he say that if anyone goes through a ceremony or baptism to get rid of his sins, he has an Advocate.
-John says that if any man sin, we have an Advocate with the Father and we know from other scripture that all have sinned and fall short of the glory of God (Romans 3:23).
+John says that if anyone sins, we have an Advocate with the Father, and we know from other scriptures that all have sinned and fall short of the glory of God (Romans 3:23).

 Many interpret 1 John 2:2 to mean not the whole world but the whole of saved mankind.
 This interpretation is difficult in light of Romans 5:10 which states that when we were enemies we were reconciled to God.
-The meaning of enemies is that of a lost person and reconciled means the forgiveness of sins.
+The meaning of enemies is that of a lost person, and reconciled means the forgiveness of sins and reversal of the separation between God and mankind that resulted from Adam's transgression.
+Yes, the sins of lost people were forgiven when Jesus died upon the cross, but this does not mean that everyone will be saved.
+Many false teachers invited people to "come to Jesus to get your sins forgiven," and they go on to say that a person becomes saved after having his sins forgiven.
+Those teachings in not in the Bible.

 Christ died for the ungodly and everyone is ungodly; therefore, Christ died for everyone as stated in Romans 5:6.
 The Bible teaches that Christ died for sinners (1 Timothy 1:15; Romans 5:8).
 The word "sinners" nowhere means "church" or "the elect," but simply all of lost mankind.
 Christ Jesus gave Himself a ransom for all (1 Timothy 2:6).
 The Bible clearly teaches that Christ died for all mankind, and the gospel is clearly offered and equally available to all.
 Scripture states that God desires all to be saved.
 These scriptures easily refute the false doctrine of John Calvin that Jesus died only for some and all the rest are predestined to eternal torment.
 Calvin's theology of Limited Atonement is clearly shown to be false.

 The New King James Bible does not contain the words "atonement", "atoned" or "atone" in the New Testament.
 It simply is not there.
-The Israelites "atoned" for their sins in the sacrifice of animals.
+The Israelites "atoned" for their sins by the sacrifice of animals.
 Each person had to offer his own animal as an atonement.
-Atonement is the appeasement of past sins, not the removal of all sins.
-Atonement is an Old Testament doctrine that is not in the New Testament.
+Atonement is the appeasement for past sins, not the removal of all sins.
+Atonement is an Old Testament doctrine not found in the New Testament.

 Romans 5:10 clearly states that Jesus died for the sins of everyone.
 This was accomplished through the death of His Son, Jesus, on the cross.
 It says, "For if when we were enemies we were reconciled to God through the death of His Son."
 When we were enemies is past tense.
 Enemies means lost, unbelieving and unsaved persons.
 This means everyone was reconciled to God through the death of Jesus on the cross, but reconciliation is not salvation or eternal life.
 The second part describes those who are saved.
 It says, "much more, having been reconciled, we shall be saved by His life (resurrection)."
 This means those who are saved believe that Jesus was resurrected bodily.
-Salvation life is by faith in the resurrection.
+Salvation is eternal life with God by faith in the resurrection of Jesus Christ.

 The false teachers in 2 Peter 2:1 are clearly unsaved and have brought upon themselves swift destruction because of their blaspheming the truth and denying the Lord, yet they are said to be denying the "Lord who bought them."
 The verse indicates that Jesus paid for their sins upon the cross even though they are not saved.